 [Section 36J inserted by No. 42 of 2002 s.
 15.]

 36K.
-Authority to ensure local governments have information
+FES Commissioner to ensure local governments have information

-The Authority is to ensure that a local government is given any information relating to the levy and leviable land that the local government reasonably needs to perform its functions under section 36J.
+The FES Commissioner is to ensure that a local government is given any information relating to the levy and leviable land that the local government reasonably needs to perform its functions under section 36J.

 [Section 36K inserted by No. 42 of 2002 s.
-15.]
+15; amended by No. 22 of 2012 s.
+43.]

 36L.
 Assessment of levy payable by the State, local governments and other persons

-(1) The Authority —
+(1) The FES Commissioner —

 (a) except as provided in the regulations, is to assess the amount of levy payable for a levy year on land owned by the State, a State agency or instrumentality or a local government; and